Eye, Suffolk Church

 History, tourist information, and nearby accommodation

-Comper was also responsible for the impressive and colourful east window and the striking font cover, which seems to rise up towards the roof like a rocket ship lifting off.
+Comper was also responsible for the impressive and colourful east window, designed as a memorial to Revd John Polycarp Oakey (d.
+1927).
+Over 1800 local people contributed to pay for the window.
+He was also behind the elegant sanctuary lamps, the war memorial in the south aisle, and the striking font cover, which seems to rise up towards the roof like a rocket ship lifting off.

 About Eye, Suffolk Church